MRCardoso/uploader-go-bucket/README.md

 **Note:** if you use windows, install the program 'gitBash' that emulate the command line, is you use mac ou linux "YOU IS HAPPY"

-Download this project by .zip, then unzip, and run in command line:
+Download this project by .zip, then unzip, and run in command line, in this steps:

 #### Go to the directory wirh unziped files
 ```